At the Guggenheim: The Book Fairy Strikes Again!

 What is the Salon de la Rose + Croix?

 The R+C was an annual exhibition in Paris, established by the French author and critic Joséphin Péladan (1858-1918).
-The salon, which was by invitation only and lasted for six years (1892- 1897), featured the works of the Symbolists, painters who rejected the secular outlook permeating late nineteenth century art.
+The salon, which was by invitation only and lasted for six years (1892-1897), featured the works of the Symbolists, painters who rejected the secular outlook permeating late 19th century art.
 If their style emphasized elongated figures, sinuous lines and flattened forms, their aim was to create the dreams and myths surrounding Beauty, to promote the cult of the Ideal versus that of the Real.

 Around the same time, there was another short-lived group of painters, poets and critics in England known as the Pre-Raphaelites.
-Again, these were artists with a preference for the spiritual values of late Medieval and early Renaissance art.
-Specifically for art produced before Raphael.
-By the way, this group included the painter Burne-Jones whose mythological scenes are said to have influenced the writing of The Hobbit and The Lord of the Rings by R. R. Tolkien.
+Again, these were artists with a preference for the spiritual values of late Medieval and early Renaissance art, specifically for the art produced before Raphael.
+By the way, this group included the painter Burne-Jones, whose mythological scenes are said to have influenced the writing of The Hobbit and The Lord of the Rings by R. R. Tolkien.

-The Salon de la Rose+Croix is a charming show of forty paintings, an exhibit the New York Times' critic called: “Art that promises an escape from the world at hand.”
-Not a bad idea at times like these when the news is bleak.
+The Salon de la Rose+Croix is a charming show of 40 paintings, an exhibit the New York Times' critic called “Art that promises an escape from the world at hand.”
+Not a bad idea at times like these when the news is too often bleak.
 Symbolism is one of the precursors of modernism, a path less-traveled, that the museum is committed to exploring.

-From left to right: Kandinsky; Leger; Delaunay; and Marc Chagall's 'Paris through the Window.'
+From left to right: Kandinsky; Leger; Delaunay; and Marc Chagall's inimitable 'Paris through the Window.'

-For me, it was a fabulous day spent with old friends, including a favorite by Pierre Bonnard of his wife Marthe that had been painted in the south of France.
-As I linger in front of it, I find myself wishing she'd say something, invite me in for a cup of coffee.
-But it looks as though breakfast is over, everyone gone for the day.
-If so, I'll drop by 'The Wright,' seen at the beginning of the post, the in-house restaurant named for the architect of the Guggenheim, Frank Lloyd Wright.
+For me, it was a fabulous day spent with old friends, including a favorite by Pierre Bonnard of his wife Marthe that had been painted in the South of France.
+As I lingered in front of it, I found myself wishing she'd say something, invite me in for a cup of coffee.
+But it looks as if breakfast is over, everyone gone for the day.
+If so, I'll drop by 'The Wright,' seen at the beginning of this post, the in-house restaurant named for the architect of the Guggenheim, Frank Lloyd Wright.

 The show Mystical Symbolism closes October 4th, when it's moving on to the Peggy Guggenheim Collection in Venice.
 A notice on the website says admission is reduced through October 5, 2017, while they change exhibitions.
 The Guggenheim Museum is on Fifth Avenue, between 88th and 89th Streets.

-It's a wonderful time to visit New York, to visit the Guggenheim, so be sure to share this with your friends...much obliged.
+It's a wonderful time to visit New York, to visit the Guggenheim, so be sure to share this with your friends.
 Merci beaucoup...